devxiongmao/llm-scorecaster/docs/user_journeys/using_the_asynchronous_api.md

 ## Pain Points

-- Uncertainty about how long different sized jobs will take to process
 - Need to implement polling logic to check job completion status
 - Managing multiple concurrent jobs and their respective job IDs
 - Handling job failures or timeouts gracefully in batch processing workflows